News

 IOM, EU ECHO Partner to Support Humanitarian Assistance in North-East, North-Central and North-West Nigeria

-A family resettled in Gumbi, Adamawa state, as part of IOM's durable solutions intervention to internal displacement in Northeast Nigeria.
+A family resettled in Gombi, Adamawa state, as part of IOM's durable solutions intervention to internal displacement in Northeast Nigeria.
 Photo: IOM 2024/Elijah Elaigwu

 Abuja – The Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO) has signed with the International Organization for Migration (IOM) a new partnership agreement to provide multisectoral humanitarian assistance to over 277,000 displaced persons, host community members and humanitarians in the North-East and North-West of Nigeria.